-(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)

 (1) For the Pollo Tropical and Taco Cabana segments, such amounts include general and administrative expenses related directly to each segment.
 For the Burger King segment such amounts include general and administrative expenses related directly to the Burger King segment as well as expenses associated with administrative support to all three of the Company's segments including executive management, information systems and certain accounting, legal and other administrative functions.